2012 • 6 • 12

 Sumaguing Cave Tour Rates

 Note that these are group rates.
 Meaning, you will divide the cost by how many you are in the group.
-Is that cheap or what?

 The whole spelunking adventure takes 3-4 hours.
 It probably sounds scary as you’re reading this post.
 It will probably look scary when you’re at the mouth of the cave about to begin spelunking.
 But it is relatively easy and safe.
 It is something that you will remember even years after you’ve done it and treasure forever.
 (I swear.)
 It is also something that I’m pretty sure you will be really, really proud of.
 And before we forget, it is FUN.